-Galway County Council

-Permission is being sought on

-behaf of Anne Mehrn for full

-planning permission to (1)

-planning of existing derelict

-dwelling/semi runnous dwelling as

-well as ill ancitary site works and

-site services (2) To remove existing

-unsuthorsaid mobile home at site services (2) To remove existing unauthorised mobile home at Mennin More, Co Calivary This planning application is accompanied by a NIS, as required by Article 236 of the Planning and Davelopment Regulations, 2001 (as amended).
-The application may be inspected or purchased at a fee not exceeding the reasonable cost of making a copy at the offices of the Planning Airbordy at the planning office. copy at the offices of the Planning Authority at the planning of Coling Count, County Building, Prospect Hill, Calway Loung Coline, Boomy Count, County Building, Prospect Hill, Calway buring office hours 9 00mm to 4.00pm Menday 1s Friday (Wednesday) 10 00em to 4 00pm) A submission or observation in relation for this application may be made in writing to the planning authority on payment of a fee of 420 within 5 weeks beginning on the date of recept by the Authority of the application.
+Galway County Council Permission is being sought on behaf of Anne Mekhyn for full planning permission to (11) planning permission to (11) renovation of austing derellot dwelfingsem runnous dwelling as well as all ancifary are works and site sences (2) To remove existing unauthorada mobile home et site services (2) To remove existing unauthorsket mobile home at Mennin More, Co Galway This planning apolication is accompanied by a NIS, as required by Arcles 239 of the Planning and Development Regulations, 2001 (as amended).
+The application may be incipected or purchased at a tee not exceeding the reasonable cost of making a copy at the offices of the Planning Arthority with the planning office. corp at the officer of the Panneng Authority at the planning officer Authority at the planning officer Galway County Council, County Building, Prospect Hill, Galway Juring officer hours 8000m (A 4.800m Miindlay to Friday (Wednesday) 1008m to 4000m) A submission or observation in relation to this application may be made in writing to the planning authority on payment of a fee of 420 writin 5 weeks beginning on the date of accept by the Authority of the application.
+Signed, Enda O'Malley Chartered Engineers, Tel: 086358/7851